Geodesic geometry of 2+1-D Dirac materials subject to artificial, quenched gravitational singularities: Model and analogy to gravitation

 The result in Eq.~(\ref{DisorderMetricDefinition}) defines the quenched gravitational metric.
-This metric is quite general, although it has three important structural properties that constrain the geometry: (1) it is everywhere block-diagonal in time and space [a consequence of time-reversal symmetry for static potentials $\{\vex{v}_j(\vex{x})\}$], (2) the temporal flatness condition [Eq.~(\ref{TempFlat})] fixes $g_{00}$ in terms of the determinant of the spatial-spatial subblock of the metric, and (3) it is time-independent [$\partial_t g_{\mu\nu} = 0$].
+This metric is quite general, although it has three important structural properties that constrain the geometry: (1) It is everywhere block-diagonal in time and space [a consequence of time-reversal symmetry for static potentials $\{\vex{v}_j(\vex{x})\}$].
+(2) The temporal flatness condition [Eq.~(\ref{TempFlat})], equivalent here to the condition $g_{00} = \det(g_{\mu\nu})$, implies an everywhere flat spacelike area measure $1 \times d x \, d y$.
+This is different from (e.g.) the Schwarzschild metric.
+(3) The metric is time-independent [$\partial_t g_{\mu\nu} = 0$].
 We note that if one wanted to consider time-dependent gravitational disorder by allowing for explicit time-dependence of the disorder vectors $\{\vex{v}_j\}$, only the last of these conditions is removed [allowing for the generalization presented in Eq.~(\ref{TimeDependentPotentialsGeodesicEquationPhi})].
 We also note that metric is expressed entirely in terms of the relative geometry of the disorder vectors, a fact that will be important for establishing the invariance of the geodesic dynamics to pseudospin rotations in Sec.~\ref{PseudospinRotationsSubsection}.

 Our theory can thus be studied in two different settings.
 On one hand, it is an effective low-energy Dirac theory due to perturbations that couple to spatial-spatial stress tensor components in a condensed matter system.
 On the other hand, we can study it as a theory of free massless fermions on a corresponding curved spacetime.